i-sharma/i-sharma.github.io/_posts/2025-08-12-python-coroutines.md

     asyncio.run(main())
 ~~~

-Things to keep in your head:
+Things to keep in your mind:
 - **Futures**
 - **`asyncio`** and a few core APIs
 - Language constructs: **`async` / `await`**